theKentoRico/TheKDSProject/README.md

 ## What is KDS

 KDS is a hobby language started by... me, yeah just me.
 It aims to have features from all of my favourite languages.
+Module files from GO, that's it... for now.

 ## Installing KDS